Table of Contents:

 - Scissors dedicated exclusively to fabric

-Organize your space with transparent boxes to store threads and buttons.
-A magnetic tray near the machine will keep pins and needles within reach without the risk of dropping.
+Organize your space with clear boxes to store threads and buttons.
+A magnetic tray near the machine will keep pins and needles within reach without the risk of dropping them.

 Basic techniques to master

 Correct threading is the key to avoiding 90% of problems.
-Follow the colored guides on your machine and always test the tension on a piece of fabric before starting.
-A good habit: gently pull on the threads after threading to check their smoothness.
+Follow the color-coded guides on your machine and always test the tension on a scrap of fabric before you begin.
+A good habit: gently pull the threads after threading to check their smoothness.

-If you are using a beginner sewing machine, these actions quickly become automatic and greatly facilitate your first projects.
-Some models, like a Juki sewing machine, also offer simplified threading systems that make getting started even more intuitive.
+If you are using a beginner sewing machine, these actions quickly become automatic and greatly simplify your first projects.
+Some models, like a Juki sewing machine, even offer simplified threading systems that make getting started even more intuitive.

-Master the straight stitch set at 2.5 mm for seams and the zigzag (width 4, length 3) for finishing.
-For buttonholes, first practice on several layers of canvas, as regularity comes with practice.
+Master the straight stitch set to 2.5 mm for seams and the zigzag stitch (width 4, length 3) for finishing.
+For buttonholes, practice first on multiple layers of canvas, as consistency comes with practice.

-Start with useful projects that give quick results.
-A personalized tote bag can be made in 1 hour with two rectangles of fabric and ribbon handles: hem the edges, assemble the sides, attach the handles.
+Start with useful creations that deliver quick results.
+A personalized tote bag can be made in 1 hour with two fabric rectangles and ribbon handles: hem the edges, sew the sides, attach the handles.
 Perfect for testing different fabric thicknesses!

-Customize your first creations with fabric paint or iron-on appliqués.
-These needle-free techniques allow you to add a personal touch even if straight sewing is still a work in progress.
+Customize your first projects with fabric paint or iron-on appliqués.
+These needle-free techniques add a personal touch even if your straight stitching still needs improvement.

 Care and maintenance

 Schedule an annual check-up with a professional if you sew regularly.
 Warning signs?
-Irregular stitches despite good settings, or an abnormal motor buzzing.
-A well-maintained machine will last you for years.
+Irregular stitches despite proper settings, or an unusual motor buzzing.
+A well-maintained machine will serve you for years.

 Where to buy and how to get the best deals